Develop the skills you need to undertake analytical research in the fields of healthcare, medicine or social sciences.

 You can take up to 50 credits of the course as distance-learning modules.

 The compulsory modules are designed to enable you to learn at your own pace.
 Regardless of your background, you will be supported throughout the course with different media, such as the Virtual Learning Environment (VLE) tools, blogs, email contact and face-to-face meetings.

 You will have access to computer labs mainly based within the Department of Health Sciences.

 This course is based in the Department of Health Sciences, located on Campus West.
 The vast majority of teaching takes place in Alcuin College, with some locations on Campus West also being used.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 We use a variety of different assessment methods throughout this course.
 These include both closed and open-book exams, report and protocol writing.
 You'll find yourself undertaking the tasks that a real quantitative health researcher would, and the assessments aim to replicate those skills.

-Many of our students are already in their chosen field of work when they begin this course, however, it will give you practical skills in appraising the literature and evolving evidence-based practices enabling you to progress your career in health, social and medical fields.
+Many of our students are already in their chosen field of work when they begin this course.
+However, it provides practical skills in appraising literature and evolving evidence-based practices enabling you to progress your career in health, social and medical fields.